evanpeck/evanpeck.github.io/_pages/group/call-fa24.md

 You should also know that **I have am supportive of diverse careers in either industry or academia**.
 I have written about [aligning personal priorities with the jobs we seek in academia](https://medium.com/bucknell-hci/the-jobs-i-didnt-see-my-misconceptions-of-the-academic-job-market-9cb98b057422), and I curate a [job ad website](https://cs-pui.github.io/).
 My own story has been non-linear within academia, and I've considered positions as far ranging as R1s, to liberal arts colleges (where I've worked before), to teaching-track positions.

+Finally, I am also a big advocate of community.
+I will connect you with researchers in the field that I think will help you, and our lab will hold social events with other groups at CU.

 There is more to write about advising than space practically allows, but [feel free to email me](mailto:evan.peck@colorado.edu)